Criticism of Israel: Allegations of ethnic cleansing

-"New Historian" Ilan Pappe argued in The Ethnic Cleansing of Palestine that Israel's policy between 1947 and 1949, when "over 400 Palestinian villages were deliberately destroyed, civilians were massacred, and around a million men, women, and children were expelled from their homes at gunpoint" is best described as ethnic cleansing.
+In The Ethnic Cleansing of Palestine, Ilan Pappe argued that Israel's policy during the 1948 Palestine war constitutes ethnic cleansing: "over 400 Palestinian villages were deliberately destroyed, civilians were massacred, and around a million men, women, and children were expelled from their homes at gunpoint".
 However, Pappe's work has been subject to significant criticism and allegations of fabrication by other historians.

-For example, Israeli historian Benny Morris called Pappe "At best ... one of the world's sloppiest historians; at worst, one of the most dishonest."
-When asked about the 1948 Palestinian expulsion from Lydda and Ramle, he responded "There are circumstances in history that justify ethnic cleansing.
+Israeli historian Benny Morris called Pappe "At best ... one of the world's sloppiest historians; at worst, one of the most dishonest."
+When asked about the 1948 Palestinian expulsion from Lydda and Ramle, he responded, "there are circumstances in history that justify ethnic cleansing.
 I know that this term is completely negative in the discourse of the 21st century, but when the choice is between ethnic cleansing and genocide – the annihilation of your people – I prefer ethnic cleansing. [...]
 There was no choice but to expel that population.
 It was necessary to cleanse the hinterland and cleanse the border areas and cleanse the main roads.
 It was necessary to cleanse the villages from which our convoys and our settlements were fired on."
 He also added in 2008, that "There was no Zionist 'plan' or blanket policy of evicting the Arab population, or of 'ethnic cleansing'.
 Plan Dalet (Plan D), of 10 March 1948 ... was the master plan ... to counter the expected pan-Arab assault on the emergent Jewish state".